epiusers-help/AutoDevCerts/README.md

 # AutoDevCerts

-Since the lifetime of certificates are going to get shorter and self-signed certificates are problematic, here is a way to use Let's Encrypt certificates that auto-renew and auto-install on internal resources.
+Since the lifetime of certificates are going to get shorter and self-signed certificates are problematic, here is a way to use Let's Encrypt certificates that auto-renew and auto-install on internal resources on internal resources that are not accessible from the Internet.

 ## Pre-Requisites

 - An Azure Account.
 Many cloud architects prefer to have a subscription for Dev, Test, and Production.
 Subscriptions become a security boundary that segments permissions.
-- A fully patched Windows System.
+- A fully patched Windows System on-prem.
 - A .DEV domain.
-Before the function will work, the domain must be viewable through Google's DNS (8.8.8.8).
+Before the solution will work, the domain must be viewable through Google's DNS (8.8.8.8).
 Test by calling:

 ```bash
 nslookup -type=NS yourdomain.dev 8.8.8.8